 The push for green jobs has begun.
 General Wesley Clark, co-chairman of Growth Energy, recently announced a road map for renewable ethanol energy that will reduce emissions in American cars as it creates jobs.
 The plan will create an expected 1.3 million jobs by 2022.

 How can you train your way into a lucrative green job?
 With an online degree program, your journey to a sustainable income might be shorter than you think.
-Check out some of the top green jobs, and learn how a college degree can get you there.
+Check out some green jobs, and learn how a college degree can get you there.

 Engineers: Designing a Brighter Future